newAM/ambientsensor-rs/README.md

 # ambientsensor-rs

-This is a rust re-implementation of an embedded C project I did a while ago: [AmbientSenor].
+This is a rust re-implementation of an embedded C project I did a while ago: [AmbientSensor].

 Schematics, photos, ect. will be in that repository, this repository is just for the rust firmware.